DGKSK8LIFE/Giphy-Bot/README.md

-A cake related discord bot that uses the giphy api to send cake gifs when !cake is typed.
+A cake related discord bot that uses the giphy api to send cake gifs when commands are typed.